Stages of liver cancer

 The stage of a cancer describes its size and whether it has spread from where it first started.
-Knowing the stage is important.
-It helps you and your doctors to decide on the best treatment for you.
+Knowing the stage of the cancer helps you and your doctors decide on the best treatment for you.

 We understand that waiting to know the stage of your cancer can be a worrying time.
 We're here if you need someone to talk to.
 You can:

 Performance status (PS) is a scale to rate how well you are:

 - PS 0 – you are fully active and can do much as you did before your illness.

 - PS 1 – you cannot do heavy physical work, but can do everything else.

 - PS 2 – you are up and about for more than half the day.
 You can look after yourself but cannot work.

 - PS 3 – you have troublesome symptoms and are in bed or a chair for more than half the day.
 You need help to look after yourself.